What is an explosives licence?

 Use the following link to obtain the current WYFRA Application/Renewal form for storage of pyrotechnic articles: Application for a Storage Licence under the Explosives Regulations 2014

+Payments will be processed on receipt of an application and will be non-refundable.
 For the appropriate storage fees, please click HERE.

 Applying for an all-year supply licence/media/1195